Australian government under pressure to hold submarine tender after eyeing Japan deal

-Reuters reported in September that Australia was leaning toward buying as many as 12 off-the-shelf stealth submarines from Japan in a deal that would net it a major portion of Australia's overall A$40 billion ($34.3 billion) submarine program.
+Reuters reported in September that Australia was leaning towards buying as many as 12 off-the-shelf stealth submarines from Japan in a deal that would net it a major portion of Australia's overall A$40 billion (21.63 billion pounds) submarine programme.

 Senior U.S. naval officers have been enthusiastic about the possibility of Australia partnering with Japan, which would give the three navies increased interoperability at a time of greater American strategic focus on Asia and as China's navy grows rapidly.

-Buying the vessels from Japan could threaten Abbott's hold on power at the next election, said Martin Hamilton-Smith, the defense and trade minister for the state of South Australia, which is home to 27,000 defense-related jobs including 3,000 in shipbuilding.
+Buying the vessels from Japan could threaten Abbott's hold on power at the next election, said Martin Hamilton-Smith, the defence and trade minister for the state of South Australia, which is home to 27,000 defence-related jobs including 3,000 in shipbuilding.

 "It would be a very brave government that went to a federal election in around 18 months time arguing that it was a good thing to export this amount of work overseas while the other side of politics was arguing that it was a good idea to spend that money in Australia," Hamilton-Smith, who defected from Abbott's Liberal Party this year to become an independent, told Reuters.